 Understanding the Law as a Cyclist

-The most important law bicyclists should understand is that they have the same rights and responsibilities as motorists while on the roadway.
+The most important Washington bike law that bicyclists should understand is that they have the same rights and responsibilities as motorists while on the roadway.
 Whatever action you would, or would not, take in a car will also apply to your time on a bicycle.
 A bicyclist also may be ticketed for a moving violation committed while on a bicycle.

 Some other important cycling laws to know include:

 - Bicyclists can ride no more than two abreast on the roadway;

 - White front light and red rear reflector are required for night riding;

 - Certain state highways are closed to bicycle traffic;